 Anyone who wants to have the data in their hands for confirmation/exclusion of overgrowth of pathogens, parasites, Candida & other forms of yeast – and the first steps for tackling the issue at hand.

 Anyone who needs one-on-one help.
 Although I am personally analyzing your results and building your protocol, it is delivered electronically.
 We do not have a visit or phone call.

 The cost of the GI-MAP test kit is $387.
 My hourly rate for this project is $300 and I estimate I will spend 1.5 hours reviewing your health history, analyzing your report, writing your protocol, and creating an intelligent synopsis of it all.
-The Candida Program is $67, making the total value of this endeavor close to a thousand dollars.
+This makes the total value of this endeavor close to a thousand dollars.

 Your Investment: $497